stephenry/q/README.md

   addressed shift register is used to compute, in parallel, the correct location into which an entry is to be placed, after which insertion can be carried out in constant time.
-This approach has been used in the "ob" project, which implements a high-performance financial matching engine in hardware.
+This approach has been used in the [OB](http://www.github.com/stephenry/ob) project, which implements a high-performance financial matching engine in hardware.
 * For the purpose of this demonstrationm, quicksort was chosen because of its complex nature and the difficulty one would have when attempting to implement the necessary control structures in hardware